jon-rodriguez/animated-journey/README.md

 # Objectives

-- It's a beginner level app created to understand how MVC concept and logins are added
+- It's a beginner level app social media app created to understand how MVC concept and logins are added/CRUD logic

 ---